adamvi/NCME_2014/index.Rmd

 ##  Edit some files

 When we knit the file, we produced a directory called the "cache," which saves some interim results from running the R code.
-This is useful when drafting the document and changing `R` code because we don't have to re-run time consuming calculations, data structuring, etc.  However, we don't want this cache to be included in our github repository.
+This is useful when drafting the document and changing `R` code because we don't have to re-run time consuming calculations, data structuring, etc.  However, we don't want this cache to be included in our Github repository.
 We will "ignore" it using the .gitignore file.

 *  Add "cache/*" to .gitignore.
 Other additions may be desired too, such as "_site/*" if you've used Jekyll from the command line to review the finished site before pushing it to Github.
 *  Commit these changes and push to Github.
 There will now be a plain website at http://adamvi.github.io/Baseline_SGP_Report/